Skatterbrainz/CMWT/_InstallGuide.md

 Anonymous Authentication, must be disabled.

   1. In the IIS Manager console, expand Sites, and click on the CMWT virtual folder object.
-  2. In the right-hand details panel, double-click “Authentication”
+  2. In the right-hand details panel, double-click "Authentication"
   3. Right-click on Windows Authentication and select Enable
-  4. Right-click any other options in the list which show Status is “Enabled” and select Disable.
+  4. Right-click any other options in the list which show Status is "Enabled" and select Disable.

 ## Test Validation